resbaz/Introduction-to-programming-concepts-7Sept2016/05-data-structures-part2.md

 > Finally, use `cbind` to add a column with each person's answer to the question, "Is it time for coffee break?"
 >

 So far, you've seen the basics of manipulating data.frames with our cat data; now, let's use those skills to digest a more realistic dataset.
 Lets read in some real data now.
-For the remainder of the workshop we will play with some child health data from positive psychology.
+For the remainder of the workshop we will play with some child health data from positive psychology, supplied by Dr Peggy Kern:

+Kern, M. L., Hampson, S. E., Goldberg, L. R., & Friedman, H. S. (2014).
+Integrating Prospective Longitudinal Data: Modeling Personality and Health in the Terman Life Cycle and Hawaii Longitudinal Studies.
+Developmental Psychology, 50(5), 1390–1406. http://doi.org/10.1037/a0030874.

 The data is stored on the GitHub repository used for these training materials, and R can read the file directly from there:

 ~~~{.r}